Characters: Friendship Is Magic: The Princesses

 - Her Heart Will Go On: The ending of the Reflections storyline of the comic.
 And for a kids' comic it's surprisingly poignant.

 - Hero of Another Story: The IDW comics show her going on her own saving-Equestria adventures while the Mane Six go on theirs.

 - She comes across mostly as a formal and regal High Queen, and it comes across stronger to her subjects.
 Now observe her mischievous side.

 - The Reflections story line in the comic shows that once upon a time, Celestia was just as inexperienced in matters of her duties as Twilight, as well as having the same emotional needs of any other young mare.

 - The High Queen: Most everypony around her treats her like this, but it's implied she'd prefer a more relaxed approach.

 - Hot Goddess: She is drawn more aesthetically... more clean, shiny, "beautiful", and pretty... compared to the rest of the cast.
 It's implied that she is (or fits) the ideal for equine beauty in Equestria; for example, the beauty parlor in Ponyville has a picture of a pony with her tall and slender proportions.

 - In-Series Nickname: According to The Journal of the Two Sisters, Luna calls her "Celie".

 - Interspecies Adoption: Lauren Faust at one point stated that it was Celestia that adopted and raised Spike (who is a dragon, no less) after he hatched from his egg.
-If the way he turned out is any indication, Celestia seemed to know what she was doing in raising him.
+If the way he turned out is any indication, Celestia seemed to know what she was doing in rearing him.